kar422/US_Permanent_Visa/README.md

 I upsampled  the training set and tested on imbalance data.I used AUC-ROC as my metric to evaluate the model performance

-I want to increase features and run more machine learning algorithm .
+I'm still working on the project , I will  increase features and fill the missing value with statictial imputational values  and run more machine learning algorithms .